OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

 ![Arrow tracing dependent cells in the Excel UI.](../images/excel-ranges-trace-dependents.png)

 > [!IMPORTANT]
-> The `getDependents` and `getDirectDependents` methods don't retrieve precedent cells across workbooks.
+> The `getDependents` and `getDirectDependents` methods don't retrieve dependent cells across workbooks.

 The following code sample gets the direct dependents for the active range and then changes the background color of those dependent cells to yellow.